Supply chain sustainability: which inefficiencies may affect your business

 Packaging plays a vital role in protecting products during transportation and storage.
 However, excessive and non-recyclable packaging can lead to significant waste, environmental harm and economic losses.

-In order to mitigate this inefficiency, business can adopt sustainable packaging practices such as the selection of biodegradable materials, the creation of innovative packaging solutions that promote reuse and recycling, and the implementation of eco-design practices (e.g. packaging simplification and size reduction).
+In order to mitigate this inefficiency, businesses can adopt sustainable packaging practices such as the selection of biodegradable materials, the creation of innovative packaging solutions that promote reuse and recycling, and the implementation of eco-design practices (e.g. packaging simplification and size reduction).

 Supply chain Transparency: Traceability and Data transparency